Stanley G. Mortimer Jr.: Early life

 Mortimer grew up at Keewaydin, the family home in Tuxedo Park designed by Stanford White for Pierre Lorillard III.
 His family, along with the Lorillards, were the founding families of Tuxedo Park.
 His maternal grandfather was Henry Morgan Tilford, a Standard Oil founder.
 His maternal grandmother was known as "one of the reigning dowagers of Tuxedo Park" for four decades.
 According to author Sally Bedell Smith, "her annual debutante dinners before the Autumn Ball determined which young women were approved for New York society."

 Education and career

 He was educated at St. Mark's School in Southborough, Massachusetts, and then Harvard University, where he graduated in 1936.

 From 1942 to 1945, during World War II, he served in the Pacific Ocean theater, rising to Lieutenant commander in the U.S. Navy.

 Mortimer worked as a director of advertising for Trans World Airlines and Pan American World Airways.

 Sporting and club life

+Mortimer (right) with racquets doubles partner Clarence C. Pell Jr.

 A renowned sportsman, Mortimer was a member of the Jockey Club, and his racing stable at Keewaydin was successful in France for many years.
 He also was an avid tennis player (a member of the Racquet and Tennis Club in New York) and golfer (a member of the National Golf Links in Southampton) who took part in hunting-dog field trials.
 He was also a member and governor of the Tuxedo Club.